Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 ************

-VPP's host stack is a user space implementation of several transport, session and application layer protocols that leverages VPP's existing protocol stack. iperf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+VPP's host stack is a user space implementation of several transport, session and application layer protocols.
+It leverages VPP’s graph based forwarding model and vectorized packet processing to ensure high throughput and scale transport protocol termination.

+iperf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.

-This guide explains in detail on how to run iperf3 on top of VPP's host stack for tcp termination case on Device Under Test (DUT).
+This guide explains in detail on how to integrate iperf3 with VPP's host stack for tcp termination cases.
+The integration is done via LD_PRELOAD which intercepts syscalls that are supposed to go into the kernel and reinjects them into VPP.

 ********************